microsoft/OpenHack-FHIR/Challenge02-HL7IngestandConvert/ReadMe.md

    + The service bus destination queue name created
 * Open a shell or command window into the Azure CLI 2.0 environment
 * Switch to HL7Conversion subdirectory of this repo
 * Run the **./deployhl72fhir.bash** script and follow the prompts.
-Will take ~10 minutes to complete.
+This will take ~10 minutes to complete.

 * You should receive back an HL7 ACK message
    <center><img src="../images/challenge02-hl7convert.png" width="550"></center>